ryancbutler/XDReplicate/README.md

 Exports from localhost and imports on DDC02.DOMAIN.COM

 ## VDA Provisioning\Deprovisioning (MCS)
-Functions Handle
+What it does.
-- Machine Account Provisioning
+- AD Computer Account Provisioning
 - VM Provisioning
 - Delivery Group Assignment
 - User Association (if Dedicated)